yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-single-region.md

 Fault tolerance determines how resilient the cluster is to node and cloud zone failures.
 Choose one of the following:

-- **None** - single node, with no replication or resiliency.
-Recommended for development and testing only.
-- **Node Level** - a minimum of 3 nodes deployed in a single availability zone with a [replication factor](../../../../architecture/docdb-replication/replication/) (RF) of 3.
-YugabyteDB can continue to do reads and writes even in case of a node failure, but this configuration is not resilient to cloud availability zone outages.
-For horizontal scaling, you can scale nodes in increments of 1.
-- **Availability Zone Level** - a minimum of 3 nodes spread across multiple availability zones with a RF of 3.
+- **Availability Zone Level**: Minimum of 3 nodes spread across multiple availability zones with a [replication factor](../../../../architecture/docdb-replication/replication/) (RF) of 3.
 YugabyteDB can continue to do reads and writes even in case of a cloud availability zone failure.
 This configuration provides the maximum protection for a data center failure.
 Recommended for production deployments.
 For horizontal scaling, nodes are scaled in increments of 3.
+- **Node Level**: Minimum of 3 nodes deployed in a single availability zone with a RF of 3.
+YugabyteDB can continue to do reads and writes even in case of a node failure, but this configuration is not resilient to cloud availability zone outages.
+For horizontal scaling, you can scale nodes in increments of 1.
+- **None**: Single node, with no replication or resiliency.
+Recommended for development and testing only.

+You can't change the Fault tolerance of a cluster after it's created.

 #### Choose a region and size your cluster